-Megan is a fifth year climate science PhD student in the Solomon group in EAPS at MIT.
+Megan is a postdoctoral associate in the Solomon group in EAPS at MIT.
 She studies the timing, drivers, and impacts of climate change.
 Before starting her PhD she spent a year in the Democratic Republic of Congo teaching math courses at the Catholic University of Bukavu.
 She also consulted to the World Bank in Uganda, contributing to a climate change impacts report and strategy plan.
 In 2012, she completed her Master’s in the Technology and Policy Program at MIT, focusing on climate impacts on coastal infrastructure and spent the following year as a research associate at MIT’s Joint Program on the Science and Policy of Global Change, studying climate impacts on river systems in the United States.

 PAPERS IN PROGRESS